 Second, this particular class content focused on the history of Baltimore.
 It is emphatically rooted in Baltimore (and Peabody, and Mount Vernon) as a PLACE.
 In being torn from the city, the course’s content became unmoored.
 Similarly, student research projects – ethnographic and historic research of specific places in Mount Vernon – would have to be completely overhauled.

 My hope was based on the fact that I was already comfortable with many of the online tools.
 I hoped that because of that, I’d be better prepared to help my students succeed remotely.
-The course was already housed on Blackboard, and I had already planned to round out the semester with an online research and writing project.
+The course was already housed on the Learning Management System, and I had already planned to round out the semester with an online research and writing project.

 The biggest challenge I encountered was definitely student engagement.
 Obviously, we lacked the common ground of a shared space, and students were dealing with trauma.
 While students would “show up” for Zoom meetings if they could (and many showed up for every single class), it was hard to facilitate meaningful conversations.
 Too frequently, classes became more focused on a lecture format.
 For some students, structural barriers – lack of reliable internet, lack of private space, displacement, quarantine, illness – kept them from being able to fully participate.